 }

-For demonstrative purposes, we ran the same prompt with the same data twice (see below)
+For demonstrative purposes, we ran the same prompt with the same data three times (see below)

 sentiment_response <- sentiment_request |>